The-Dumb-Dino/Dinos-Hyperspace-Wrapper-for-Mac/README.md

 ## Troubleshooting

-### File/App is damaged and cannot be opened
+### Wrapper hops for a few times and then closes:

-This happens because the contents of the `.app` bundle don't match the original contents.
-You can try to clear this attribute by running `xattr -cr /Applications/Dino\'s-Hyperspace-Wrapper.app` in Terminal.
+This can happen because the internal script does not like names with empty keys, you must have renamed the application or something.

 ## Known issues:
 - Sound bugs/tearing caused by Wine.